idrsolutions/buildvu-python-client/README.rst

 Changes for docker version
 --------------------------

-For our docker version authorization can be set to adjust the client to use authorization, to do this simply ad a tuple containing the username an password to the initialization for BuildVu.
+If your BuildVu service requires authentication, you can set the username and password by passing an additional tuple argument as shown below:
 ::

     from BuildVuClient import BuildVu